usertam/openssh/README.md

 liboqs can be configured at compile-time to use any of its algorithms as its "default" algorithm.
 If OpenSSH is told to use `oqsdefault`, then it will use whichever KEM or signature algorithm was set as the default in liboqs at compile time.

-The purpose of this option is as follows.  liboqs master branch and liboqs nist-branch contain different subsets of algorithms.
+The purpose of this option is as follows.
+The liboqs master and nist branches contain different subsets of algorithms; and the master branch is needed to enable PQC authentication.
 We will make most algorithms from liboqs master branch available as a named key exchange or signature method in OpenSSH.
-However, there are significantly more algorithms supported in liboqs nist-branch than liboqs master branch, and we will not be explicitly making each nist-branch algorithm available as a named method in OpenSSH.
-It is still possible to test with algorithms from liboqs master branch or liboqs nist-branch that were not made available as named methods in OpenSSH using the `oqsdefault` method in OpenSSH by changing the default mapping in liboqs and then recompiling.
+However, there are significantly more algorithms supported in the nist branch than in the master one, and we will not be explicitly making each nist branch algorithm available as a named method in OpenSSH.
+It is still possible to test with algorithms not made available as named methods in OpenSSH using the `oqsdefault` method in OpenSSH by changing the default mapping in liboqs and then recompiling the library.

 1. Recompile liboqs with your preferred default algorithm:
 	- For liboqs master branch: